damped/rollie/README.md

 The gyroscope is located at 0x68 and returns a device id of 0x69 The acceleromiter is located at 0x53 and returns a device id of 0xE5

+### PID controller
+The PID controller is provided by a github libary. https://github.com/cvra/pid

 ## Installation
 ### Dependencies
 i2c-tools